utshomax/postman-docs/src/pages/docs/collections/running-collections/scheduling-collection-runs.md

   - type: link
     name: "Automate Your API Testing by Scheduling Your Collection Runs on Postman"
     url: "https://blog.postman.com/automate-your-api-testing-by-scheduling-your-collection-runs-on-postman/"

-warning: false

 ---

 Many Postman users run collections at specific times each day or week.
-For example, you may want to run a collection that tests your API every day.
+For example, you may want to run a collection that tests the functionality your API every day.
 You can use the Collection Runner to schedule collection runs to execute automatically at specified days and times.

 > You can also schedule collection runs using [monitors](/docs/collections/running-collections/scheduling-collection-runs-monitors/).
 Monitors are typically used to schedule runs when you want to set up alerts like triggering on-call upon failure.
 Choose the Collection Runner to schedule runs for all other use cases.